LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 }
 ```

-### Send Rich Content (Structured content)
+### Sending Rich Content (Structured content)

-Structured content/Rich Content is supported by the core LivePerson platform.
+Structured Content/Rich Content is supported by the core LivePerson platform.
 Documentation for the feature can be found [here](getting-started-with-rich-messaging-introduction.html).
 To send structured content via Dialogflow, use the Dialogflow option to send a _custom payload_ via the intent, containing valid structured content, along with metadata required for the structured content (as seen in Figure 4.2).
 Always validate your structured content using [this tool](https://livepersoninc.github.io/json-pollock/editor/) before entering into the Dialogflow console.

 <img class="fancyimage" style="width:600px" src="img/dialogflow/image_10.png">